jooonathann/mock-data/README.md

 # mock-data
 mock data with a few properties intended to use as practice of data management

-To run the program: "node index.js" and choose the number of objects you wanna make
+To run the program: "node index.js" and choose the number of objects you want to make

-This is how it looks:
+This is how it looks when you ask for 2:

   ```
 [